vonfzm/UoN-CELE-Submission-tex-template/README.md

 6. Raggedright
 7. Harvard literature citation and list format as specified by Coventry University according to requirements in the mail sent by school
 8. Add the school badge at the top of the cover page to avoid the cover being too thin (in accordance with the school's official website requirements for logo use, which is using it proudly, completeness, and not conflicting with the background)
+9. This time for final, added the catalog and chapter support, please decide whether to choose

 References and Teachers I refered to:
 -------